Site icon Circuit Ideas for You

 Electret Microphone1

-This change converts the sound wave into an electric audio signal.
+The sound wave gets converted into an electric audio signal by this process.

 Formulas:

-The following formulas apply to the astable multivibrator setup, which is frequently used for oscillation:
+The following formulas are applied to the astable multivibrator setup which is frequently used for oscillation:

 Oscillation Frequency (f):